dbuldum4/dbuldum4.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Simplicity is the highest goal, achievable when you have overcome all difficulties" - Frédéric Chopin
+subtitle: \"Simplicity is the highest goal, achievable when you have overcome all difficulties\" - Frédéric Chopin